byrne6c/PyBer_Analysis/README.md

 * Take a closer, more detailed analysis of the Suburban data.
 Identify factors that contribute to extreme lows in numbers, like time periods between Januray - February & February - March.

 * To honor the intent of improving access & affordability to ride sharing services, definitly take advantage of survery services.
-Provide insentives for users to share feedback from all city areas.
+Provide incentives for users to share feedback from all city areas.
 We can best assess how to maximize our gains & cut down on losses, as well as discover unknown determining factors like public/personal transport compared to Pyber services.